kallimachos/sphinxmark/README.rst

 This can be added the propend section of conf.py so it affects the whole document

-Should accept image file or text
+Should accept image file or text.

 Useful modules